Red Rocks Park and Amphitheatre#1 in Best Things To Do in Denver

 You will need a car to get to Red Rocks Park, which is located about 16 miles west of downtown Denver.
+In addition to restrooms, there is also a casual restaurant on-site.
 The park is open every day from one hour before sunrise to one hour after sunset, and admission is free.
-You also won't have to pay to explore the visitors center, which is open from 8 a.m. to 7 p.m. from May through September and from 9 a.m. to 4 p.m. from October through April.
+You also won't have to pay to explore the visitor center, which is open from 7 a.m. to 7 p.m. from April through October and from 8 a.m. to 4 p.m. from November through March.
 Concert tickets vary in price depending on demand; for more information on upcoming shows and ticket prices, visit the Red Rocks Park and Amphitheatre website.

 More Best Things To Do in Denver

 #2 Larimer Square

 In 1858, a group of American Indians and settlers struck gold at the foot of the Rocky Mountains.
 Their discovery soon spread back to the East Coast, prompting people to pick up and move west.
 The site of the original pioneer camp (known back then as Auraria) soon grew into

 Explore More of Denver

 Holly JohnsonApril 11, 2019

 Rachel CenterApril 10, 2019

 Gwen PratesiApril 8, 2019

 Kyle McCarthyMarch 28, 2019